Will Lawmakers Be Able To Legalize Marijuana, On A Federal Level?!

 It’s good that Mr. Thomas had a change of heart.
 A change in his perspective does not give the victims of these outdated laws back there lives.
 People have paid millions in marijuana fines and thousands of people serving time because of Mr. Garret and other prosecutors.
 These are mostly non-violent offenders.
 That should never have been locked up for a personal decision to use marijuana.

 At what point are certain laws and policy infringing on the rights of the people.
-If federal legislation is change, there should also be appropriate actions to right the injustices for the countless victims of our outdated policies.
+If federal legislation is change, there should also be proper actions to write the injustices for the countless victims of our outdated policies.
 Why is marijuana illegal?

 The government never gave real data and info to inform the people why marijuana was, in fact, harmful & dangerous.
 What they did do was put out propaganda through T.V., radio & print ads, to scare the people about weed.